foosel/foosel.github.io/content/til/how-to-automatically-sync-screenshots-from-the-steamdeck-to-google-drive/index.md

 1. I had to make sure that I selected the option to make Steam create uncompressed screenshots.
 2. I had to manually start the path watcher.

-Here's a quick summary of how I managed to make things work on my deck (all credits to to [@pegasd](https://github.com/pegasd), replicating things here mostly so they don't get lost in the future).
+Here's a quick summary of how I managed to make things work on my deck (all credits go to [@pegasd](https://github.com/pegasd), replicating things here mostly so they don't get lost in the future).

 ## Prerequisites